Year of entry 2024

 Assessment is by a range of methods, including formal examination, assignments, coursework, reports and practical activities.

-This is an extremely popular MSc.
 To be considered you will need to provide evidence of:

-- A bachelor degree with a first or high 2:1 (hons) in a subject containing a substantial mathematical, statistical and/or computing component.
+- A bachelor degree with a first or high 2:1 (Hons) in a subject containing a substantial mathematical, statistical and/or computing component.

 - All your key modules should have strong grades (mainly firsts with no key marks below 2:1).